WANT TO SUPPORT MY ART?

 MY ARTIST STATEMENT

-My paintings become narratives with wings and bandages, where bandages turn into canvases and the body of the painting is perceived as a living entity, adorned with wounds and scars depicted with realistic truthfulness.
-"Cemra" is a Belarusian word that means "darkness".
-Utilizing plaster bandages and epoxy resin, I create texture and employ the painterly qualities of oil paint to complete the work.
+My paintings become narratives where the body of the painting is perceived as a living entity, adorned with wounds and scars, depicted with realistic truthfulness.

 Blood, as the material evidence of a wound, is always visible, while healing is a process, but is it ever possible?
 Could the wounded subject avoid the trauma?
 In my context, this refers to individuals forced to leave their homes and endure separation.

-The post-traumatic universe in my paintings is dedicated to those who survive: the traces on the canvas are not the conclusion; they signify a new beginning born from separation.
+The post-traumatic universe in my works is dedicated to the surviving subjects: all these traces on the body of the painting are not the end; they are the acknowledgment of a new birth in separation.

-These works are primarily about the wounded and displaced identities.
-A wound does not end the subject's life; rather, it keeps the subject vitally alive and potentially more self-aware than before.
+They are, first and foremost, about the wounded and displaced identities.
+A wound does not destroy the subject and does not kill.
+It makes the subject alive: potentially more alive and self-aware than before.

-What is my stance, Darya’s position?
-My artistic persona, reminiscent of a nurse, symbolizes attention, care, and potential healing.
-It is an image that stands alongside those seeking solace and healing through art—a mediator between the wounds, the wounded, and the observers.
+My artistic representation, reminiscent of a nurse, embodies attention, care, and healing.
+An image present alongside those seeking consolation and possibly healing in art.
+Someone who mediates between the wounds, the wounded subjects, and third-party observers.

-The paintings offer a space of "non-enjoyment," a realm of sincere expression without dominance, where the wounds of the viewer are recognized.
-Acknowledging these traces of unsymbolized, unbearable trauma guides the subjects; they are wounded but alive, much like Belarus itself.
+The paintings as a place of “non-enjoyment,” sincere speech without dominance, where the wounds of the addressee are acknowledged.
+Recognizing the traces of unsymbolized, unbearable trauma guides the subject.
+They are wounded but alive.
+Just like Belarus.

 ABOUT ME